NickResh/documents/Docker Installation Instructions.md

     -v ${PWD}/ipfs:/root/.ipfs \
     -v ${PWD}/hidden_service:/root/hidden_service \
     --rm \
-    torplusdev/production:ipfs-latest
+    magicwaveio/production:ipfs-latest

 ## Add new files to ipfs

 #Commands are executed in a new terminal with a running docker container on the computer

-    torplusworkspace=<yourworkspacedir>
+    magicwaveworkspace=<yourworkspacedir>
-    cd ${torplusworkspace}/ipfs
+    cd ${magicwaveworkspace}/ipfs
     sudo mkdir -p ./data
-    sudo cp ~/<the path to the file that we will upload to the ipfs network> /${torplusworkspace}/ipfs/data  # The file that we will upload to the ipfs is copied to the folder sudo docker exec -it torplusipfs /bin/bash
+    sudo cp ~/<the path to the file that we will upload to the ipfs network> /${magicwaveworkspace}/ipfs/data  # The file that we will upload to the ipfs is copied to the folder sudo docker exec -it magicwaveipfs /bin/bash
      ./ipfs add ~/.ipfs/data/<file name>  # After successfully uploading the file to the ipfs, a message is displayed "added <cid> <file name>"
      ./ipfs get "cid"